 Stopping or switching medications known to cause dry mouth can help, as can drinking more water, chewing sugarless gum or sucking on sugar-free hard candy.
 Cutting back on alcohol, tobacco or drug use is also recommended.
 There are certain toothpastes, toothbrushes and mouthwashes that we recommend and certain ones we recommend avoiding because they can contribute to the problem and/or create other problems.

 If these strategies do not work, there are a variety of over-the-counter and prescription medications and products that enable the salivary glands to produce more saliva.
 There are also products to supplement saliva that the glands cannot produce.
-Dr. Green can suggest an over-the-counter option or prescribe a particular product if needed.
+Dr. Kennedy can suggest an over-the-counter option or prescribe a particular product if needed.

 Contact Turnagain Dental

 If you constantly feel parched, Dr. Kennedy can help.
 Schedule an appointment with the Anchorage dentist by calling or emailing Turnagain Dental today.